tamaspap/timezones/README.md

 ## Let the user choose his timezone

-It worths mentioning that for some users multiple timezones can work.
+It is worth mentioning that for some users, multiple timezones can work.
 For example, I'm living in Hungary, so my timezone is `Europe/Budapest`, but the script will detect `Europe/Amsterdam` for me.
 They are both correct, and will work properly.
 However, it's recommended to make it possible for your users to change their timezones manually (for example on their profile/settings page).

 Based on the `timezone_list.php` file is very easy to generate a html dropdown the user can choose from: